 INITIAL FILING DATE - The examination will be held as soon as practical after

-Friday, August 3, 2018 Extended to Friday August 31, 2018.
+Monday, January 4, 2021 Currently extended to: Friday, January 29, 2021.
 Receipt of applications may be discontinued at any time after this date without prior notice.
 However, recruitment may continue until the needs of the City have been met.
 Qualified applicants will be notified of the date, time, and place of the examination.
 Unless otherwise required by law, the City of Milwaukee will not provide alternative test administration.
 The applicant is responsible for attending all phases of the job selection process at the time and place designated by the City of Milwaukee.

 - APPLICATIONS and further information may be accessed by visiting, http://city.milwaukee.gov/jobs.